martinsumner/kv_index_tictactree/README.md

 The purpose of these changes, and other small improvements to standard Merkle tree anti-entropy, are to allow for:

-- Supporting Active Anti-Entropy without the need for additional `parallel` key stores added to provide a tree-ordered view of the store: but where a `parallel` store may still be used when support for AAE within the `native` store is not present.
+- Supporting Active Anti-Entropy without the need to maintain and synchronise additional `parallel` key stores to provide a tree-ordered view of the store.  this depends on the primary store having `native` AAE support, and a `parallel` store may still be used where this support is not available.

 - Cached views of TicTac Merkle trees to be maintained in memory by applying deltas to the trees, so as to avoid the scanning of dirty segments at the point of exchange and allow for immediate exchanges.
+Also the cache will be maintained and kept up-to-date during rebuild activity, to prevent loss of anti-entropy validation during any background rebuild processes.

 - False positive avoidance by double-checking each stage of the exchange (separated by a pause), utilising the low cost of querying the tree, and avoiding the false-negative exchanges associated with timing differences between changes reaching different vnodes.